edwin465/SSVEP-tlCCA/README.md

 In ideal case, **the spatial filter is frequency-non-specific and subject-specific**.

 The second assumption comes from the superposition theory as mentioned in *Capilla, A., et al. (2011).
 Steady-state visual evoked potentials can be explained by temporal superposition of transient event-related responses.
 PloS one, 6(1), e14543.*.
-The `SSVEP template` can be decomposed into two components: impulse response and periodic impulse.
+The `SSVEP template` can be decomposed into two components: impulse response and periodic impulse (more details can be found in https://github.com/edwin465/SSVEP-Impulse-Response).
 In ideal case, **the impulse response includes the subject-specific knowledge (e.g., the shape, the latency, and etc) and frequency-non-specific.
 The periodic impulse is frequency-specific and subject-non-specific**.

 In summary, the spatial filter and the impulse response are frequency-non-specific, which can be simply transferred across different frequencies.
 The idea of transferring the subject-specific knowledge across frequencies is,